Course Syllabus

 Policy for Using Generative AI Tools

-I allow and encourage my students to use generative AI tools (such as ChatGPT) in assignments or projects (not exams) to boost their productivity.
-However, it is important to know that generative AI tools come with risks that can also negatively impact your grade if you use them.
-For example, ChatGPT tends to give fake sources and citations.
-If we find fake sources or citations in your submissions, your score for the submission will likely be deducted.
+We allow students to use generative AI tools (such as ChatGPT) in assignments or projects (not exams) to boost their productivity, such as creating code, wrangling data, copy-editing text, checking grammar errors, etc. However, it is important to know that generative AI tools come with risks that can also negatively impact your grade if you use them.
+For example, large language models like ChatGPT tend to hallucinate arbitrary content, give misinformation, and provide fake sources/citations.
+You should perform fact-checking and carefully verify the generated content.
+If your work has misinformation or nonsense content, your grade for the work will likely be deducted.

 If you are not familiar with generative AI tools, we recommend checking the follow e-learning module:

-My opinion is largely aligned with the points in the above paper.
-I prefer embracing its benefits so that we can jointly understand how people are using it, and thus can provide us more opportunities and reflections about how this kind of tool should be used or regulated in the future.
+Our opinion is largely aligned with the views in this paper.
+We prefer embracing its benefits so that we can jointly understand how people use it, and thus can provide us opportunities and reflections about how this kind of tool should be used or regulated in the future.

 Resources